mkmat/CODE-GPSD-3D/README.md

 For the case of polydisperse systems, by default the GPSD-3D script employs a constrained nonlinear solver.
 There is one option that may be used to speed up the solver if an upper limit for the pore radius is already known

+        -nlin
         -kmpr=5.3              # USER-defined upper limit of the pore radius (here: 5.3)

 ### Grid-based <a name="hardcoded">

 For the case of polydisperse systems, a grid-based solver is used if the -grid option is given.
 There are two options, that may be used to increase or reduce the resolution further.
 The default setting is:

+        -grid
         -griddelta=0.005       # USER-defined minimum grid spacing (in units of the effective particle radius ro+rc) -gridmax=1000000       # USER-defined upper limit for the number of voxels

+## lammps-users<a name="lammps">

+There are several ways to use GPSD-3D with lammps.

+### Version 1

+Call GPSD-3D directly from within your lammps script.
+GPSD-3D uses by default the box dimensions provided by lammps, no need to specify them in your GPSD-3D call.

+        dump           GPSDdump all custom 1000 lammps.dump id x y z run            1000
+        shell          perl ./GPSD-3D -in=lammps.dump -rp=.. -ro=.. -rc=.. -q=.. -info

+The above example creates a single lammps.gpsd file after 1000 time steps.
+You have still the freedom to change box dimensions on the command line via -xlo=.. -xhi=.. etc. Because the -info option has been given, a lammps.info and lammps.inf file are created as well.

+If you want to calculate the PSD in regular intervals during a lammps simulation, create a lammps loop.

+        label         loop
+        variable      a loop 15
+        dump          GPSDdump all custom 1000 lammps.dump id x y z run           1000
+        shell         perl ./GPSD-3D -in=lammps.dump -rp=.. -ro=.. -rc=.. -q=.. -info -o=result${a}
+        # here you may call your own script that analyses result.gpsd or result.info
+        undump        GPSDdump
+        next          a
+        jump          SELF loop
+        label         break
+        variable      a delete

+where SELF should be replaced by the file name of your lammps script, if you running lammps in parallel.
+In the above example, the GPSD is calculated 15 times, each 1000 steps, and the resulting pore radii are saved in result1.gpsd, result2.gpsd, ..., result15.gpsd.
+If you prefer to not save all pore radii, but instead accumulate a histogram, you can replace result${a} by result, write a script that reads the result.gpsd file, calculates and accumulates the histogram, and saves it.
+Using the -info option, result1.info etc. files are also generated.

+### Version 2 (not recommended)

+Store a xyz-formatted file using lammps-commands

+        dump           GPSDdump all xyz 1000 lammps.xyz
+        dump_modify    GPSDdump header no

+Then call GPSD-3D from the command line, after lammps finished.
+Because the xyz-formmated lammps file does not contain box sizes, you have the freedom to specify them manually.

+        perl ./GPSD-3D -in=lammps.xyz -xlo=... -xhi=... -ylo=... -yhi=... -zlo=... -zhi=... -rp=... -ro=... -q=...

+Be aware that the lammps-formatted xyz-file may contain scaled coordinates, so that you have to specify ro, rp, and rc also in scaled form.

 ## Benchmarks (100000 shots, using -np=30)